 You should double check to make sure your name, date-of-birth, and Social Security Number are also reported accurately on your NIU Admission application.
 These three data elements are used to match the results of your FAFSA to your student record.
 Last year over 600 new students reported one of these items incorrectly on either the FAFSA or NIU Admission application resulting in significant delays.

 The FAFSA serves as the application for both federal financial aid and the MAP grant.

 For the past several years the deadline to file the FAFSA for MAP consideration has been earlier each subsequent year due to limited funding availability, increasing numbers of applicants, and ISAC’s need to suspend awarding to stay within their level of funding for the year.

 March 1.
 FAFSA applications submitted after this date were placed in a hold status and will not have MAP awarded unless additional funding becomes available.
 The cutoff date is dependent on application volume and could be even earlier this year.

 February 27.
 FAFSA applications submitted after this date were placed in a hold status and will not have MAP awarded unless additional funding becomes available.
 The cutoff date is dependent on application volume.

 The IRS Data Retrieval Tool is a feature that helps streamline the FAFSA by allowing online FAFSA filers to securely pull tax data directly from the Internal Revenue Service (IRS).
-It is scheduled to be available for use beginning in February 2014.

 When completing the "Financial Information" sections on FAFSA, for both the student and parent sections, you will need to provide both your 2013 income and the amount of income tax paid.
 If you have not yet filed a 2013 tax return, there are a number of methods available to estimate "taxes paid."